HimeshKohad/LeetCode-Problems/README.md

 # LeetCode-Problems
-This repository contains my accepted solutions to a few LeetCode Problems
+This repository contains my accepted solutions to LeetCode Problems